-- 1) Pick-up and drop-off of children should happen outside the childcare setting unless it is determined that there is a need for the parent/guardian to enter the setting. - 2) If children are screened at the child care setting, screeners should take appropriate precautions when screening and escorting children to the program, including maintaining a distance of at least 2 meters (6 feet) from those being screened, or being separated by a physical barrier (such as a plexiglass barrier), and wearing personal protective equipment (PPE) (i.e., surgical/procedure mask and eye protection). - 3) Parents/guardians and staff should be encouraged to check their temperatures (and children's temperatures) daily before coming to the childcare setting. - a.
-If the temperature is equal or greater than 37.8 degrees Celsius or if the child/children have any cold-like symptoms or vomiting and/or diarrhea, the child should not be brought to the program. - 4) The screener will also do a visual check of anyone entering the facility.
+- 1) Pick-up and drop-off of children should happen outside the childcare setting unless it is determined that there is a need for the parent/guardian to enter the setting. - 2) All staff and children must self-screen every day before arrival at WITDA using our COVID-19 Online screening tool. - 3) The screener will check everyone's temperature before entering the centre.
+The screener will also do a visual check of anyone entering the facility.
 Where a child/staff is obviously ill, vomiting, diarrhea, fever, runny nose, sore throat, they must refuse entry into the facility to promote health and wellness at the centre.
-(See Failed Screening Guidance) - 5) Staff who are experiencing any of the symptoms are expected to stay at home and report their absence to their supervisor. - 6) No visitors, including deliveries, will be permitted into the childcare centre during the pandemic.
-Deliveries shall be left in the designated location outside the entrance. - 7) We will maintain daily records of screening results.
-These will be kept on premises for one year. - 8) We will keep a record of essential visitors.
+(See Failed Screening Guidance) - 4) Any person who fails the screen will not be permitted into the centre or sent home if they develop any symptoms during the day. - 5) Screeners should take appropriate precautions when screening including maintaining a distance of at least 2 meters (6 feet) from those being screened, or being separated by a physical barrier (such as a plexiglass barrier), and wearing personal protective equipment (PPE) (i.e., surgical/procedure mask and eye protection). - 6) Parents/guardians and staff are encouraged to check their temperatures (and children's temperatures) daily before coming to the childcare setting. - 7) Staff who are experiencing any of the symptoms are expected to stay at home and report their absence to their supervisor. - 8) No visitors, including deliveries, will be permitted into the childcare centre during the pandemic.
+Deliveries shall be left in the designated location outside the entrance.

+- 9) We will keep a record of essential visitors.
 Each record will include: name, contact information, time in/out and reason for visit.
-These records will be kept on premises for one year. - 9) Upon passing the screen, the hallway floater (wearing surgical mask, eye protection and gown) will receive the child/children at the drop off zone. - 10) If hallway floaters have to pick the child up, then they will have to change their gown before receiving another child. - 11) If a child or staff member has been absent from the program due a positive case of COVID-19, the child or staff cannot return to program until 14 days post symptom onset and the absence of any symptoms. - 12) The person screening will verify with the supervisor or designate that the child or staff is eligible to return.
+These records will be kept on premises for one year. - 10) Upon passing the screen, the hallway floater (wearing surgical mask, eye protection and gown) will receive the child/children at the drop off zone. - 11) If hallway floaters have to pick the child up, then they will have to change their gown before receiving another child. - 12) If a child or staff member has been absent from the program due a positive case of COVID-19, Public Health will provide further guidance for self-isolation and return to WITDA. - 13) The person screening will verify with the supervisor or designate that the child or staff is eligible to return.